bazo-blockchain/bazo-miner/README.md

 * `--address`: (default: localhost:8000) Specify starting address and port, in format `IP:PORT`
 * `--bootstrap`: (default: localhost:8000) Specify the address and port of the boostrapping node.
 Note that when this option is not specified, the miner connects to itself.
 * `--dataDir`: (default: bazodata) Data directory for the database (store.db) and keystore (wallet.key, commitment.key).
 Database and keys are generated if they do not exist yet.
-* `--multisig`: (optional) The file to load the multisig's private key from.
-* `--rootkey`: (default: key.txt) The file to load root's public key from this file.
-A new public private key is generated if it does not exist yet.
-Note that only the public key is required.
-* `--rootcommitment`: The file to load root's commitment key from.
-A new commitment key is generated if it does not exist yet.
 * `--confirm`: In order to review the miner startup options, the user must press Enter before the miner starts.

 Example